syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 ## Define task relationship

-In the Gantt Chart component, task dependencies are specified with a string representing the [taskId](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Id) and the relationship type of dependency, and this value is mapped using the [GanttTaskFields.Dependency](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Dependency) property.
+In the Gantt Chart component, task dependencies are defined as a string combining the [taskId](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Id) and the dependency type.
+This value is assigned using the [GanttTaskFields.Dependency](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Dependency) property.

-In the following code snippet, task relationships are demonstrated where the task with TaskId 3 relies on the completion of the task with TaskId 2 by default, and the task with TaskId 5 has a specified Finish-to-Start relationship with the task with TaskId 1:
+For instance, in the code snippet below, task dependencies are defined as follows:

+The task with TaskId 3 depends on the completion of the task with TaskId 2 by default.
+The task with TaskId 5 specifies a Finish-to-Start relationship with the task having TaskId 1.

 ```cshtml
 @using Syncfusion.Blazor.Gantt